sdiehl/wiwinwlh/tutorial.md

-The simplest explanation is that Haskell is an organic ecosystem with no central authority, and as such different groups of people with different ideas and different economic interests about optimal packaging built around two different models.
-The interests of an organic community don't always result in open source convergence, however the ecosystem has seen both package managers reach much greater levels of stability as a result of collaboration.
-In this article I won't make a preference which system to use, this is best left up to the reader to experiment and use the system which best your or your company's needs.
+The simplest explanation is that Haskell is an organic ecosystem with no central authority, and as such different groups of people with different ideas and different economic interests about optimal packaging built their own solutions around two different models.
+The interests of an organic community don't always result in open source convergence; however, the ecosystem has seen both package managers reach much greater levels of stability as a result of collaboration.
+In this article, I won't offer a preference for which system to use: it is left up to the reader to experiment and use the system which best suits your or your company's needs.

 Project Structure
 -----------------